122 sites; 112 reservable

 - Unserviced with fireplace: 60 sites

 - Unserviced without fireplace: 11 sites

-Nestled in the Chéticamp River valley between the river and mountains, your sheltered campsite gives you easy access to four of the park's 26 hiking trails.
+Unwind and recharge at the Chéticamp Campgroung, nestled in the serene Chéticamp River valley between the river and mountains.
+Your campsite is the perfect setting to disconnect frmo the hustle and bustle of everyday life, with easy access to four of the park's 26 hiking trails.

 The campground offers both wooded and open campsites, as well as showers, flush toilets, kitchen shelters with wood stoves, fire pits, a playground, interpretive programs, hiking trails and geocaching.
 The nearby visitor centre offers a nature bookstore and coffee.